The Foreign Supplier Verification Program hasn’t gotten much attention since going live in 2017, and it shows.

 Other leading violations include:

 Personnel (21 CFR 117.10) – This violation is for failing to take reasonable measures and precautions related to personnel practices.
-This can include failing to address hygiene issues or other good manufacturing practices in relation to employees handling food products.
+It can consist of not addressing hygiene issues or other suitable manufacturing practices concerning employees handling food products.
 The FDA issued 226 citations for this violation in 2019, a marked increase from 161 the year before.

-Pest Control (21 CFR 117.35(c)) – The FDA cited 222 facilities in 2019 for not excluding pests from their facility or for utilizing pesticides in unlawful manners.
-This is an increase from 183 citations from the year before.
+Pest Control (21 CFR 117.35(c)) – The FDA cited 222 facilities in 2019 for not excluding pests from their facility or unlawfully utilizing pesticides; this is an increase from 183 citations issued the year before.

-Sanitation Monitoring (21 CFR 120.6) – This citation is for a failure to monitor sanitation conditions and implement good manufacturing practices.
-These can range from failure to use clean water for food production, unclean food contact surfaces, cross-contamination risks, and other poor sanitation practices.
-195 facilities received this citation in 2019, an increase from 188 the year before.
+Sanitation Monitoring (21 CFR 120.6) – This citation is for a failure to monitor sanitation conditions and implement good manufacturing practices, including using unclean water for food production, having unclean food contact surfaces, allowing cross-contamination risks, and other poor sanitation practices.
+195 facilities received sanitation monitoring citations in 2019, an increase from 188 the year before.

 Temporary FSVP Policy